 Please Stop Punishing Your Kid for Bad Grades

 What do you do when your child brings home a bad grade?
-If your first response is to take away their phone, their toys, their after school activities, you may want to rethink your strategy.
-Let’s talk about why it’s so unreasonably to expect perfect grades from your kids in the first place, then we’ll discuss a bit about how these punishments do more harm than good.
+If your first response is to take away their phone, their toys, their after-school activities, you may want to rethink your strategy.
+Let’s talk about why it’s so unreasonable to expect perfect grades from your kids in the first place, then we’ll discuss a bit about how these punishments do more harm than good.

 You’re not perfect, so why do you expect your kids to be?

 Tell me something, have you mastered every single subject that you learned in school?
 Are you a math whiz, a best-selling writer, a historian, a scientist, a gymnast, a linguist, a woodworker, a welder, a baker/chef/seamstress?
 No, really, are you?
 If so, wow, way to go!
 That’s a major accomplishment!

 If you did answer no, don’t feel bad.
 Very few people hold half a dozen degrees after all!
 However, I want you to ask yourself if you’ve yet to master every subject even though you’re an adult, why is it okay to expect your children to do so before they’re even old enough to drive?
 It’s simply unreasonable to expect perfection from kids when we’re not perfect ourselves.

 What message are you sending your kids when you punish them for bad grades?